BoschSmartHome/bosch-shc-api-docs/README.md

 ### Limit the number of requests in a given time period

-In order to minimize the load on the Bosch Smart Home Controller, it is also advisable to keep the number of requests in a given time period low.
-For this purpose, the following restrictions should be observed:
+In addition to the use of the Long Polling mechanism, it is also advisable to keep the number of requests in a given time period low.
+For this purpose, the following should be observed:

 - Retrieving json arrays should not happen more than once per minute.
 For instance, requesting the main resources `/devices` and `/services`.